Noman-dev3/My-mart1/src/README.md

 VALUES ('product-images', 'product-images', true)
 ON CONFLICT (id) DO NOTHING;

+-- Drop old policies if they exist to avoid conflicts DROP POLICY IF EXISTS "Admin Manage Images" ON storage.objects;
+DROP POLICY IF EXISTS "Admin Update Images" ON storage.objects;
+DROP POLICY IF EXISTS "Admin Delete Images" ON storage.objects;
+DROP POLICY IF EXISTS "Public Read Access" ON storage.objects;

--- Create a policy to allow public read access to the images -- This allows anyone to view the images, which is necessary for your storefront CREATE POLICY "Public Read Access"
+-- Create a policy to allow public read access to the images -- This allows anyone to view the images, which is necessary for your storefront.
-ON storage.objects FOR SELECT
+CREATE POLICY "Public read access for product images" ON storage.objects FOR SELECT
+TO public
 USING ( bucket_id = 'product-images' );

--- Create a policy to allow authenticated users (your admin) to upload, update, and delete images -- This secures your bucket so only you can manage the images CREATE POLICY "Admin Manage Images"
+-- Create policies to allow authenticated users (your admin) to upload, update, and delete images.
+-- This secures your bucket so only your logged-in admin can manage the images.
-ON storage.objects FOR INSERT
+CREATE POLICY "Allow inserts for authenticated users" ON storage.objects FOR INSERT
+TO authenticated
-WITH CHECK ( bucket_id = 'product-images' AND auth.role() = 'authenticated' );
+WITH CHECK ( bucket_id = 'product-images' );

-CREATE POLICY "Admin Update Images"
-ON storage.objects FOR UPDATE
+CREATE POLICY "Allow updates for authenticated users" ON storage.objects FOR UPDATE
+TO authenticated
-USING ( bucket_id = 'product-images' AND auth.role() = 'authenticated' );
+USING ( bucket_id = 'product-images' );

-CREATE POLICY "Admin Delete Images"
-ON storage.objects FOR DELETE
+CREATE POLICY "Allow deletes for authenticated users" ON storage.objects FOR DELETE
+TO authenticated
-USING ( bucket_id = 'product-images' AND auth.role() = 'authenticated' );
+USING ( bucket_id = 'product-images' );
 ```
 ---
 ## Admin Panel Access